-Another area of related prior art to be considered is that of devices designed to be placed within the vertebral interspace following the removal of a damaged disc, and seeking to eliminate further motion at the location.
+Another area of related prior art to be considered is that of devices designed to be placed within the vertebral interspace following the removal of a damaged disc, and seeking to eliminate further motion at that location.

-A device is contained in U.S. Pat.
-No. 4,501,269 BAGBY-describing an implantable device and limited instrumentation.
-The method employed is as follows: a hole is bored transversely across the joint and then a hollow metal basket of larger diameter than the hole is then pounded into the hole and then filled with the bone debris generated by the drilling.
+Such a device is contained in U.S. Pat.
+No. 4,501,269 BAGBY is describing an implantable device and limited instrumentation.
+The method employed is as follows: a hole is bored transversely across the joint the then a hollow metal basket of larger diameter than the hole is then pounded into the hole and then filled with the bone debris generated by the drilling.

-method) may appear to bear some superficial resemblance to the BAGBY invention, it is minimal, while the differences are many fold and highly significant.
-These difference include the following:
+While the present invention (device, instrumentation, and method) may appear to bear some superficial resemblance to the BAGBY invention, it is minimal, while the differences are many fold and highly significant.
+These differences include the following:

-1. Safety

-The present invention provides for a system of completely guarded instrumentation so that all contiguous vital structures (e.g. large blood vessels, neural structures) are absolutely protected.
-Said instrumentation also make overpenetration by the drill impossible.
-Such over penetration in the cervical spine, for example, would result in the total paralysis or death of a patient.
+1. Safety-The present invention provides for a system of 30 completely guarded instrumentation so that all contiguous vital structures (e.g. large blood vessels, neural structures) are absolutely protected.
+Said instrumentation also makes overpenetration by the drill impossible.
+Such overpenetration in the cervical spine, for example, would result in the 35 total paralysis or death of the patient.
 In the thoracic spine, the result would be complete paraplegia.
 In the lumbar spine, the result would be paraplegia or a life-threatening perforation of the aorta, vena cava, or iliac vessels.
-The present invention is atraumatically screwed into place while the BAGBY device, in contradistinction, is pounded into position.
-BAGBY describes that the implant is significantly large in size than the hole drilled and must be pounded in.
-This is extremely dangerous and the pounding occurs directly over the spinal cord which is precariously vulnerable to percussive injury.
-Furthermore, while it is possible for example in the lumbar spine, to insert the present invention away from the spinal cord and nerves, the BAGBY device must always be pounded directly towards the spinal cord.
+The present invention is atraumatically screwed into place while 40 the BAGBY device, in contradistinction, is pounded into position.
+BAGBY describes that the implant is significantly larger in size than the hole drilled and must be pounded in.
+This is extremely dangerous and the pounding occurs directly over the spinal cord which is precariously vulner- 45 able to percussive injury.
+Furthermore, while it is possible, for example in the lumbar spine, to insert the present invention away from the spinal cord and nerves, the BAGBY device must always be pounded directly towards the spinal

-Furthermore, since the BAGBY device is pounded into a smooth hole under great resistance, and lacking any specific sign feature to secure it, the device is highly susceptible to forceful ejection which would result in great danger to the patient and a clinical failure.
+Furthermore, since the BAGBY device is pounded into a smooth hole under great resistance, and lacking any specific design features to secure it, the device is highly susceptible to forceful ejection which would result in great danger to the patient and a clinical feature.
 The present invention, in contradistinction, is securely screwed into place, and possesses highly specialized locking threads to make accidental dislodgement impossible.
 Because of the proximity of the spinal cord, spinal nerves, and blood vessels, any implant dislodgement as might occur with the BAGBY device might have catastrophic consequences.

-2. Broad applicability

-The BAGBY device can only be inserted from the front of the vertebral column, however, the present invention can 65 be utilized in the cervical, thoracic, and lumbar spine, and can be inserted from behind (posteriorly) in the lumbar spine.
-This is of great importance in that the purpose of these devices is in the treatment of disc disease and probably greater than 99 percent of all lumbar operations for the treatment of disc disease are performed from being where the present invention can easily be utilized, but the BAGBY devices, as per his description, cannot.
+2. Broad applicability-The BAGBY device can only be inserted from the front of the vertebral column, however, the present invention can be utilized in the cervical, thoracic, and lumbar spine, and can be inserted from behind 65 (posteriorly) in the lumbar spine.
+This is of great importance in that the purpose of these devices is in the treatment of disc disease and probably greater than 99 percent of all lumbar operations for the treatment of disc disease are performed from behind where the present invention can easily be utilized, but the BAGBY device, as per his description, cannot.